Skip to main content

 When you authorize Langdock to access your Google Calendar, you’re granting permission for actions to be performed as you.
 Sharing that connection with others would mean they could act on your behalf, which violates the trust relationship established during OAuth consent.

-While connections are personal by default, there’s a powerful way to share their capabilities: attaching connections to assistants.
+While connections are personal by default, there’s a powerful way to share their capabilities: attaching connections to agents.

 How It Works